I need financial assistance.

 This is a question for your local United Way, since almost all funding happens at the local level.
 Local United Ways are independently incorporated nonprofit organizations with their own grantmaking guidelines and local volunteers who make funding decisions.
 Find your local United Way.

 United Way is engaged in nearly 1,800 communities across more than 40 countries and territories worldwide.
 As the largest privately-funded nonprofit in the world, we create solutions that build stronger communities.
 We're improving education, strengthening financial stability and making communities healthier.
 But we don't do it alone.
 Nearly 2.6 million volunteers and 9.6 million donors are engaged with us across the world to advance community-based and community-led solutions.

 We bring people and organizations together to do more together than any of us can do on our own.
 Employers, nonprofits, government, faith organizations, educators, labor, health providers, community leaders, youth and many others partner with us.
 Together, we tackle some of the world's toughest issues.
 We're after solutions that create real change.
 It's not simple, or easy.
 But we're making progress, and seeing results.

 Want to know more?
 Please read more about the work of United Way.
-On this website, you can see examples of work at the local United Way level.

 If you want to know more specifics about what's happening in your community, please connect with your local United Way.
 Find your local United Way.